-The Provost will meet with members of the FDC and the Associate Dean for Scholarly and Creative Work and will consult with the President before final sabbatical recommendations are made to the Board of Trustees at the February meeting.
+The Provost will meet with members of the FDC and the Dean of Curricular and Faculty Development and will consult with the President before final sabbatical recommendations are made to the Board of Trustees at the February meeting.
 Applicants will be notified soon after that meeting, and they must make formal acceptance of a leave in writing within 30 days.
 It is normally expected that the faculty member will return for a full academic year of service after the sabbatical.